Phoenix Attorneys for Victims of Head-on Collisions

 Many head-on crashes occur on rural roads, often on undivided two-lane roads.
 Head-on crashes are also more common in places like construction zones, where the lane size is reduced and the usual dividers may not be present.
 Highway ramps are also a common place for head-on collisions, because drivers may confuse on-ramps with off-ramps.
 Perhaps counter-intuitively, most head-on crashes don’t relate to failed attempts to pass on a two-lane road.

-According to an analysis of the FARS data, most head-on crashes result from a motorist making an unintentional maneuver (e.g., swerving into the oncoming traffic).
-This can be caused by:
+According to an analysis of the FARS data, most head-on crashes result from a motorist making an unintentional maneuver (e.g. swerving into the oncoming traffic).
+That can be caused by:

 - Falling asleep at the wheel

-- Being distracted by something or someone inside or outside of the car—such as a cell phone, the radio, or a passenger
+- Being distracted by something or someone inside or outside of the car – like a cell phone, the radio, or a passenger

 - Drunk driving

 - Slippery road conditions (rain and ice)

 - Swerving to avoid debris or an animal or pedestrian in the road